 The time switch works based on an internal real time clock.
-Therefore ON and OFF times can be set at specific days/ times.
-A battery guarantees operation also during power failures.
-A simple example is Christmas lights during the holiday season which operate only at night and turn off at a specific time.
+Therefore, ON and OFF times can be set at specific days/times.
+A battery guarantees operation during power failures.
+A simple example is Christmas lights during the holiday season, which operate only at night and turn off at a specific time.

-Multiple Timers in 1 Application
+Multiple Timers in One Application

-Many of todays applications include complex processes and require multiple timers to work together.
-Here it is more effective to use Smart Relays or even PLCs rather than many electromechanical or electronical devices in one control box.
-Timers and other devices here are implanted in their software.
-The logic is usually designed as if it were relays, using special computer languages such as ladder logic.
+Many of today's applications include complex processes and require multiple timers to work together.
+In this case, it is more effective to use Smart Relays or even PLCs rather than many electromechanical or electronic devices in one control box.
+When this is the case, timers and other devices are implanted in software.
+The logic is usually designed as if it was connected to relays, using special computer languages such as ladder logic.
 In Smart Relays, timers are usually simulated by the software built into the controller.
 This allows for many more options than just using single timers.